5 Reasons Why You Shouldn’t Ignore Flat Design for Epic Conversions

 “Where can you click?
 Everything looks flat, and in fact ‘Change PC settings’ looks more like the label for the icon group than a clickable command.
 As a result, many users in our testing didn’t click this command when they were trying to access one of the features it hides.”

 Additionally, the Windows 8 interface was biased towards mobile users.
 The big colorful rectangular tiles looked sweet on a mobile device.
 The interface was well-suited for finger gestures on a touch-screen.
 However, the same tiles on a big desktop monitor looked clumsy.
-Its usability with a mouse was in question, as well.
+Its usability with the mouse was in question, as well.

-Flat Design 2.0
+Flat design 2.0

 Fixing the usability issues associated with it, flat design has evolved over time.
 It has moved on from being absolute-flat to semi-flat.